 Cold Email Template for an Informational Interview

 In general, professionals are open to helping other people, and the feeling that they can help is a great motivating factor to connect with you.
-But it often works best if you don’t just tell them that you want to set up an informational interview.
+But it often works best if you don’t just tell them up front that you want to set up an informational interview.

 Creating and sending an email for an informational interview can be awkward and daunting.
 But don’t worry.
 Here are several points to consider when writing a cold email:

-Always think that everyone is busy, so keep your email short and straightforward.
+Always assume that everyone is busy, so keep your email short and straightforward.
 If you send an email with too much text, it will most likely be ignored.

-The part will determine if the recipient will open your email or not, so make sure to make it brief and specific.
+This part may determine if the recipient will open your email or not, so make sure to make it brief and specific.
 It can be something like, “I’ve seen your LinkedIn job post and would like to learn more.”

 Bear in mind that you’re asking a favor, so make sure to be flexible with what you are asking the recipient.
 Respect the other person’s time and be open to doing the interview on the schedule that is convenient for him/her.
 Also, while it’s ideal to conduct a face-to-face informational interview, consider doing it through phone or video call if that’s what they would prefer.

 Here’s a template of a cold email for an informational interview: